 Chevy 350 Engine History

-The Chevy small block V8 was first produced in 1955 as a 256 cubic inch, 4.3-liter engine, but by 1967 had grown into the high performance 350 cubic inch engine used in the cars such as the Chevrolet Camaro.
-It went on to power everything from the Corvette to the Caprice and was either standard or optional on many Buick, Cadillac and Oldsmobile sedans and wagons.
-Beginning in 1985, Corvettes featured a fuel injected version of the Chevy 350 engine; however, passenger cars equipped with the 350 engine continued to use a 4-barrel carburetor.
-Computer controlled emissions systems became standard on all Chevy 350 engines in the early 1980's, with throttle body fuel injection becoming standard around 1988.
+Chevrolet first produced the small block V8 in 1955 as a 256 cubic inch (4.3-liter) engine.
+By 1967, though, it had grown into the high-performance 350 cubic inch power plant used in the cars such as the Chevrolet Camaro.
+It went on to power everything from the Corvette to the Caprice, and was either standard or optional on many Buick, Cadillac and Oldsmobile sedans and wagons.

 Chevy 350 Engine Specs